Several Smaller daily fantasy sports sites close shop in NY

-NEW YORK/WASHINGTON (Reuters) - Several smaller daily fantasy sports sites have stopped doing business in New York after the state’s attorney general ordered market leaders FanDuel and DraftKings to stop taking bets there.
+NEW YORK/WASHINGTON, Nov 11 (Reuters) - Several smaller daily fantasy sports sites have stopped doing business in New York after the state’s attorney general ordered market leaders FanDuel and DraftKings to stop taking bets there.

 DailyMVP and DraftOps said they stopped taking payments in New York after Attorney General Eric Schneiderman sought to shut down the business in the state by their larger competitors.
 In addition, European daily fantasy site Mondogoal also said it would cease taking money in the state for now.